junxit/us-congress-bills-112/metadata.md

 - 2012-02-01 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H353)
 - 2012-02-01 — The previous question was ordered pursuant to the rule. (consideration: CR H352)
 - 2012-02-01 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2012-02-02 — Received in the Senate.
+- 2012-02-27 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2012-02-28 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 331.